Behind the Hype: What Is CBD and What Is CBD Oil Good For?

 First off, the endocannabinoid system was discovered by researchers who were doing work to better understand THC, perhaps the best-known cannabinoid.
 This system is a complex communication system amongst cells.
 We are still unclear of the total capabilities and purposes of the ECS, but science has found that it plays a key role in regulating important functions and processes like sleep mood, memory, and even fertility.

 The endocannabinoid system plays an important role in your body– even if you don’t use cannabis.

 Endogenous cannabinoids, more commonly known as endocannabinoids, are the compounds that are made by your own body.
 Researchers have identified two of these compounds so far:

 - 2-arachidonoylglyerol (2-AG)

-Endocannabinoids bond to endocannabinoid receptors that are found throughout your body.
-These receptors signal to the endocannabinoid system that it needs to go to work..
+Endocannabinoids bind to endocannabinoid receptors that are found throughout your body.
+These receptors signal to the endocannabinoid system that it needs to go to work.
 There’s two different types of these receptors: